BDC Hamburger Icon

 • Restaurants that want affordable and robust online ordering features.

-• Companies that need advanced financing solutions like loans and rapid deposit.
+• Companies that need advanced financing solutions like cash advances and rapid deposits.

-• Merchants that want to use a third-party payment processor.
+• Merchants that want to use a third-party payment processor with a Clover-purchased setup.

 author image